Skip to content

 The national alcohol helpline is called Drinkline.
 You can call from 9AM to 8PM in the week, and from 11AM to 4PM at the weekend at 0300 123 1110.
 This is a service for anyone struggling with alcohol, or anyone concerned about someone else’s alcohol consumption.

 Alcoholics Anonymous is a long-standing self-help group available in the UK.
 Their website can be found here.
-Its recovery process is based on the 12-step programme, part of which is used in our own Dayhab and Digital Dayhab programmes.
+It makes use of the 12-step programme, part of which is used in our own Dayhab and Digital Dayhab programmes.

 FRANK is the national information service on drugs and alcohol.
 Their website can be found here and contains a wide range of educational resources.